mjmaix/nestjs-serverless-boilerplate/README.md

 `If you use Webpack, make sure to update your tsconfig.json file - setting compilerOptions.module to "esnext" and adding compilerOptions.moduleResolution property with "node"`

-- Swagger requests does not include lambda stage prefix
+- Swagger requests does not include lambda stage prefix for requests